Blanche Hermine Barbot: Career

 After her father fell victim to yellow fever in the epidemic of 1856, leaving his family in such strained circumstances that all thought of a musical career for his daughter had to end, she became a teacher at the age of 13.
 When Sigismond Thalberg visited Charleston, in 1857, he called upon Barbot, and was so delighted with her playing that he invited her to render with him a duo on two pianos at his concert.

-In 1863, she married P. J. Barbot. a merchant of Charleston, who died in 1887, leaving six children.
-Although Barbot was a brilliant pianist with fine technique and great force and delicacy of expression, she always shrank away from appearing in public as a solo performer, except in response to the calls of charity, to which she gave her services freely, irrespective of denomination, although she herself was Roman Catholic.
+Although Barbot was an accomplished pianist, she always shrank away from appearing in public as a solo performer, except in response to the calls of charity, to which she gave her services freely.
 Her peculiar gift was in training and directing large musical forces.
 For years, she gave cantatas, oratorios and operas with the amateurs of the city.
 In 1875, Barbot was selected as director of the Charleston Musical Association, a society of about 100 voices, with which she gave many important works.
 She served as organist in St. Man's and St. Michael's churches, and also of the Cathedral.

+Personal life

+In 1863, she married P. J. Barbot. a merchant of Charleston, who died in 1887, leaving six children.

+In religion, she was Roman Catholic.

-She died December 17, 1919 in Charleston and was buried in that city's Saint Lawrence Cemetery.
+She died December 17, 1919, in Charleston and was buried in that city's Saint Lawrence Cemetery.